-TYNDP 2022 represents the basis for the selection of the 6th PCI list (), both to support the identification by Regional Groups of the investment needs, and to serve as basis for the project-specific cost-benefit analysis of PCI candidates.
+TYNDP 2024 represents the basis for the selection of the 2nd of Projects of Common Interest (PCI) list under the revised TEN-E, both to support the identification by Regional Groups of the investment needs, and to serve as basis for the project-specific cost-benefit analysis of PCI candidates.

-Inspired by the recently adopted Regulation 2022/869 (TEN-E), TYNDP 2022 will include the latest development of IT/R&D activities and it will be based on the new tool used for modelling, Plexos.
+Guided by the recently revised TEN-E Regulation, TYNDP 2024 will include the latest development of IT/R&D activities and it will be continue to improve the tool used for modelling, Plexos.